SINTEF-9012/soar4bc/README.md

 To ensure as little conflicts as possible, you should use option 1 from the guide with VirtualBox and the VM image provided, set up with a **Host-only Adapter on Adapter 2**.
 This should make it so that you are connecting to Mininet on eth1.
 Remember to allocate computing resources to the VM in the VirtualBox settings.

-This test bed has been developed on Windows 11 with WSL and VirtualBox with Mininet VM.
+This testbed has been developed and verified on MAC with VirtualBox 7.0 with Mininet VM.

 On VirtualBox you can then start the Mininet VM.
 The username and password is: